goodrain/rainbond-chart/README.md

 ## Pre Requisites

-* The Kubernetes version should be between 1.13 and 1.19
+* Kubernetes version cannot be earlier than 1.19

 * StorageClass is required within the cluster